 Hammond’s business choices show his smart planning for life after TV.
 By opening car-related businesses, he uses his fame and knowledge to create lasting income.

-The Smallest Cog ties perfectly with his TV work, creating a business that both makes money and provides content for his show.
-This double benefit boosts his net worth in two ways.
+The Smallest Cog ties perfectly with his TV work, creating a business that both makes money and provides content for his show alongside Jeremy Clarkson.
+This double benefit boosts Richard Mark Hammond’s net worth in two ways.

 Unlike stars who blow their money on short-term luxuries, Hammond invests in businesses that can grow over time.
 This approach helps explain his impressive net worth in 2025.